matthiasn/talk-transcripts/Halloway_Stuart/RunningWithScissors.md

 this just the same as that?"

 Or "Typing into a REPL sucks."
-Or "I saw somebody make spaghetti code at a REPL once, and I don't want spaghetti code."
+Or "I saw somebody make spaghetti code at a REPL once, and I don't want any spaghetti code."

-[Time 0:09:37]
+[Time 0:09:36]

 ```
 slide title: "Just a Shell" is Not Enough